Santa Fe Immersion · September 25–27 · 1 place left Reserve →

 This is an immersion in the BreathHoldWork® method — breathing, breath-holding, and the trained attention that governs both.
 Natural Movement is how we integrate it.
 We practice in motion, on real ground, in open country, because real breath control and presence should hold when you're active, not just while you sit.

-Three days of world-class instruction in breath, breath-holding, and Natural Movement, taught closely in person.
+Three days of instruction in breath, breath-holding, and Natural Movement, taught closely in person.

 The three select landscapes — a green river corridor in Santa Fe, a forest canyon in the Jemez mountains, and the high-desert country around Ojo Caliente — add beauty and variety to practice and the experience.